MasterVentures/cea-docs/docs/index.md

 }
 ```

-**Response:** This web-socket channel will not send a response back, unless there is an error reading the submitted order book.
+**Response:** This WebSocket channel will not send a response back, unless there is an error reading the submitted order book.

 In case of errors expect a response like the following: